sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 ## Bus Protocols

-The world would be a better place if all but one dissapeared and we all used the same one.
+The world would be a better place if all but one disappeared, and we all used the same one.
 However, that's unlikely to ever happen.

 Too much money is involved in the design and manufacture of these systems for companies to give up their proprietary designs.